Last updated on 22nd August 2022

 Traditional storyboards involve a series of conceptual pencil sketches that help the writer, producer, and director to visualise their initial idea before any filming or animating starts.

-These storyboards are still very common in the TV and movie industry today as they allow for changes to be made quickly and inexpensively.
+These hand-drawn storyboards are still very common in the TV and movie industry today as they allow for changes to be made quickly and inexpensively.

 A thumbnail storyboard is usually used by a small team–or even a team of one–who already have a good understanding of how they want to visually portray their idea.